 Women's Walk in Tango

 The tango walk is performed in a close embrace by two dancers in a chest-to-chest posture.
 The man walks forward while the woman steps backward, and they must maintain matching alignment, CBM (Contra Body Movement), dissociation, timing, and pace, achieving perfect coordination, balance, elegance, and harmony.
-Many students struggle to walk properly because they lack the required stability, flexibility, and technique.
+Many students struggle with the work because they lack the required stability, flexibility, and technique.
 Their posture and habits fall short of tango standards.
-Additionally, their legs and feet are not strong enough to sustain balance, and their individual practices conflict with one another, leading to instability and disharmony in their walk.
+Their legs and feet are not strong enough to sustain balance, and their individual practices conflict with one another, leading to instability and disharmony in their walk.

 There are more exercises designed for women than men in tango, just as there are more fashions, shoes, jewelry and cosmetics designed for women than men.
 This is not surprising given the significance of beauty to women and the fact that, while men lead women, it's women who beautify the dance.
 How women walk, therefore, matters more than how men walk in tango.
 (See The Gender Roles in Tango.)